SharePoint/sp-dev-docs/docs/solution-guidance/portal-information-architecture.md

 ---
-title: Proven Practices for SharePoint Online Portal Information Architecture
+title: Information architecture guidance for SharePoint Online portals
 description:
 ms.date: 4/30/2018
 ---

-# Proven Practices for SharePoint Online Portal Information Architecture
+# Information architecture guidance for SharePoint Online portals

 Having a solid information architecture is an important prerequisite for realizing a well maintainable and performing portal.
 Designing the optimal structure requires detailed planning.
 If not done properly, there is a high risk of adversely affecting user adoption or possible significant performance issues and the likelihood of both is very possible.